pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 1. Publish several (different) messages with the retain message flag set before starting the subscriber.
 What happens?
 2. Publish a message with the retain message flag **not** set again.
 What happens?

-Finaly, how do I remove or delete a retained message?
+Finally, how do I remove or delete a retained message?
 You have to publish a blank message(`-m ""`) with the retain flag set to true which clears the retained message.
 Try it.

 ### Public brokers
 There are also various public brokers in Internet, also called `sandboxes`.
 For example: